RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 2 : Contoso – Securing Access Control.md

      o Permissions must not be duplicated at various scopes. o Only you, John Doe, admin@cloudlabs and cloudlabs-spn can have access to Azure AD.
 Any other access must be removed.

+  ### Lab Validation

+Click on Validate from the **Lab Validation** tab to know if you have completed the challenge successfully.